team-telnyx/telnyx-client-examples/call-center/server/README.md

 1. (app) Start your app with `npm start`
 1. (shell) Login to your app with `curl -X POST https://your-ngrok-forwarding-id.ngrok.io/agents/login`
 1. (ngrok) Open the ngrok Web Interface (ex: <http://127.0.0.1:4040/inspect/http>).
 You should see `/login` request.
 1. (ngrok) Call your Call Center phone number from your personal device or a web dialer.
 You should see requests to `POST /calls/callbacks/call-control-app` come through.
+(Note: Events may not show up in the expected order, e.g. `initiated` may be logged after `call`.)